Educational Requirements

 Pros

-- Stable employment in manufacturing sectors.
+- Stable Employment: Consistent demand in manufacturing industries.

-- Competitive salary with experience.
+- Competitive Pay: Good earning potential with experience.

 Cons

-- Repetitive tasks can be monotonous.
+- Repetitive Tasks: Can be monotonous.

-- Requires standing for long hours.
+- Physical Demands: Requires standing for long hours.

-- Pressure to meet production targets.
+- Stressful deadlines: Pressure to meet production targets.